Midnight is the loneliest hour - Little's JFK

 Mezzo-Soprano

-Praised by Opera News for her “distinctive lower voice,” rising French-American mezzo-soprano Stephanie Doche (rhymes with posh) is highly coveted for her “richly colored mezzo" [South Florida Classical Review] and “explosively elegant” stage presence [Memphis Flyer].
-Upcoming performances include Rosina in Il barbiere di Siviglia with both Florida Grand Opera and Gulfshore Opera, Isabella in L’italiana in Algeri with St. Petersburg Opera Company, and the Alto Soloist in Handel’s Messiah with Palm Beach Symphony.
+Praised by Opera News for her “distinctive lower voice,” French-American mezzo-soprano Stephanie Doche is highly coveted for her “richly colored mezzo" [South Florida Classical Review] and “explosively elegant” stage presence [Memphis Flyer].
+Her 2023 performances include Rosina in Il barbiere di Siviglia with Florida Grand, Gulfshore, and Pittsburgh Operas, Isabella in L’Italiana in Algeri with St. Petersburg Opera for which the artist won the coveted Theater Tampa Bay award for Best Actress in a Musical or Opera.
+She sang Piacere in Handel’s rarely produced Il trionfo del Tempo et del disinganno with Opera Neo, and Alto soloist in Handel’s Messiah with Palm Beach Symphony.
+Upcoming 2024 engagements include Suzuki in Madama Butterfly with San Diego Opera, Diana/Giove in Calisto with Opera Memphis and Nicklausse in Tales of Hoffmann with Opera Williamsburg.

-Recently as Ariodante with Opera Neo, The San Diego Union-Tribune stated, “Extraordinary singing by Stephanie Doche.
+As Ariodante with Opera Neo, The San Diego Union-Tribune stated, “Extraordinary singing by Stephanie Doche.
 She looked the part of the dashing hero to boot.
 She easily navigated difficult runs and conquered vocal challenges with bravura.”
-2022 also brought Ms. Doche’s return to Opéra Louisiane as Nicklausse/Muse/Mother in Les Contes d’Hoffmann.
+She made a role debut as Edka in Jake Heggie’s Two Remain (Out of Darkness) with the Quad City Symphony, and returned to Opéra Louisiane as Nicklausse/Muse/Mother in Les Contes d’Hoffmann.

 In 2021 Ms. Doche performed the title roles of Carmen, La Cenerentola, and Serse with Mobile Opera, Pacific Opera Project, and Opera Neo, respectively.
 Critics exclaimed, “[As Serse] mezzo-soprano Stephanie Doche confidently sailed through acres of fioritura.
 In addition to such facility, she revealed a stunning, bright upper range that should make most sopranos jealous.”
 [San Diego Story], and “a charming performance by Stephanie Doche as Cenerentola whose warm mezzo and impressive range give an intimation of purpose under the fragility of the downtrodden heroine.”
 [Stage and Cinema].
-2021 also brought Ms. Doche’s return to Opera Memphis to perform Justice Ruth Bader Ginsburg in Scalia/Ginsburg (Derrick Wang).
+Opera Memphis welcomed her back as Justice Ruth Bader Ginsburg in Derrick Wang’s Scalia/Ginsburg.

-Ms. Doche was a second year member of the Florida Grand Opera Studio for the 2021-22 season appearing as Maddalena and Giovanna in Rigoletto, Narciso in Agrippina, and Eunice Hubbell in A Streetcar Named Desire.
-Of her previous 2021 performance in Florida Grand Opera’s Trouble in Tahiti, “Stephanie Doche conveyed Dinah’s despair at the loving warmth she once felt slipping away.
-Her smoky mezzo and luxuriant lower register radiated.”[South Florida Classical Review].
-In the same season she was featured as Pamela/Mama in Daron Hagen’s New York Stories, as well as Rosine in Thomas Pasatieri’s Signor Deluso, the latter praised for her “nimble vocalism with deft comic timing.”
+As a proud member of the Florida Grand Opera Studio in 2021-22 she enjoyed critical successes as Maddalena and Giovanna in Rigoletto, Narciso in Agrippina, and Eunice Hubbell in A Streetcar Named Desire.
+The mezzo was also heard as Dina in FGO’s Trouble in Tahiti, Pamela/Mama in Daron Hagen’s New York Stories, and Rosine in Thomas Pasatieri’s Signor Deluso, the latter praised for her “nimble vocalism with deft comic timing.”